 You can also view your subscriptions through the App Store app by tapping on your icon in the top right, from there you can tap on Subscriptions.

-If you want to get there even faster just follow today’s Workflow of the Week.
+If you want to get there faster you can use this shortcut.